-EXERCISE:
+Exercise:

 Doing generalised exercise and being active will help to maintain a healthy, strong body.
-Current literature supports that strengthening exercises will strengthen the muscles around a joint, helping to reduce the number of symptoms a child may have, such as pain or tiredness (Pacey et al, 2014 & Peterson et al 2018).
+Current literature suggests that strengthening the muscles around a joint can improve control of your child's movement and help to reduce the number of symptoms a child may have, such as pain or tiredness (2,3).

-SPORT:
+Sport:

 Some sports benefit from hypermobile joints such as dance or gymnastics, which will help to strengthen the joints.
 Some sports activities that may include heavy contact can be seen as potentially a higher risk of injury and the activity may need to be modified, such as rugby.
-If any of the above activities cause pain or tiredness, pacing may need to be considered and you can seek advice from your paediatric physiotherapist.
+If any of the above activities cause pain or tiredness, pacing may need to be considered and you can seek advice from your physiotherapist.

-PACING:
+Pacing:

-If muscle pain after exercise is a problem, your child should not stop being active but pacing activities may help.
+If muscle pain after exercise is a problem, your child should not stop being active.
+Instead, pacing activities may help.
 Pacing means to gradually increase an activity in order to achieve a goal.
-Don't do too much activity on one day but spread it throughout the week and focus on building more strength and fitness.
+Don't do too much activity on one day.
+Spread your exercise throughout the week and focus on building more strength and fitness.